nicolasdao/userin/README.md

 	}
 }

-// The required stub's value are: const stub = {
+// The required stub's properties are (change the values to your own stub): const stub = {
 	user: {
+		id: 1,
 		username: 'valid@example.com', // Valid username in your own stub data.
 		password: '123456' // Valid password in your own stub data.
 	},